 Malicious URL Categories

-The firewall classifies sites known to host malware, credential phishing pages, and other risky content as any of the following malicious URL categories.
+Sites known to host malware, credential phishing pages, and other risky content are considered malicious and are blocked in the default URL filtering policy.

 We strongly recommend that you block the URL categories that identify malicious or exploitive content.
 To get started, you can clone the default URL Filtering profile which blocks malware, phishing, and command-and-control URL categories by default.
 The default URL Filtering profile also blocks the abused-drugs, adult, gambling, hacking, questionable, and weapons URL categories.
 Whether to block these URL categories depends on your business requirements.
 For example, a university probably won’t want to restrict student access to most of these sites because availability is important, but a business that values security first may block some or all of them.